vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 same verses from Viṣṇupurāṇa.
 Vānijyalābhavrata-fast on Mūla nakṣatra and on Pūrvāṣāḍhā;

-the performer with face to east is to be bathed with water from four fresh jars in which conch-shell, pearl, roots of roed plants and gold are cast and then he is to worship Viṣṇu, Varuna and the moon in his court-yard; homa with ghee in honour of these deities; gifts of blue garments ; sandalwood, wine, white flowers; by this the trader secures success and does not fail in sea voyage and agriculture;
+the performer with face to east is to be bathed with water from four fresh jars in which conch-shell, pearl, roots of roed plants and gold are cast and then he is to worship Viṣṇu, Varuṇa and the moon in his court-yard; homa with ghee in honour of these deities; gifts of blue garments ; sandalwood, wine, white flowers; by this the trader secures success and does not fail in sea voyage and agriculture;

 HV II, 648-649 (from Vi.
 Dh.)
 Vāmanajayanti-on Bh. śu.
 12th; Vāmana (avatāra of Vignu )